History of Civil war in Timeline

 Civil Wars and Foreign Powers: Outside Intervention in Intrastate Conflict by Patrick M. Regan (2002-02-28)

-In 2003, James Fearon and David Laitin published an article in the American Political Science Review, which proposed the opportunity-based explanation as the most influential factor for civil war onset.
+In 2003, James Fearon and David Laitin published an article in the American Political Science Review presenting an opportunity-based explanation for civil war onset, which became the most influential explanation according to a 2017 review.

 2007: Ongoing Civil Wars in 2007

-In 2007, Lars-Erik Cederman criticized the ethno-linguistic fractionalization index (ELF) used by Fearon and Laitin, arguing that it doesn't account for the power dynamics of ethnic groups within a state.
+In 2007, Lars-Erik Cederman criticized the ethno-linguistic fractionalization index (ELF) used by Fearon, Laitin, and other political scientists, arguing that it does not adequately measure ethnic groups' power within a state.

 2009: Bleaney's Review of Civil War Evidence

-In 2009, Michael Bleaney published a paper reviewing evidence on civil war outbreak, concluding that neither ethnoreligious diversity nor ethnic polarization were sufficient measures of diversity affecting the probability of conflict.
+In 2009, Michael Bleaney published a paper titled "Incidence, Onset and Duration of Civil Wars: A Review of the Evidence", concluding that neither ethnoreligious diversity nor ethnic polarization were sufficient measures of diversity as it affects the probability of conflict.

-In a 2011 article, Cederman and researchers found that "in highly unequal societies, both rich and poor groups fight more often than those groups whose wealth lies closer to the country average", challenging the opportunity-based explanation for civil war outbreak.
+In 2011, Cederman and fellow researchers found that in highly unequal societies, both rich and poor groups fight more often than those groups whose wealth lies closer to the country average, challenging the opportunity-based explanation for civil war outbreak.

-In 2017, a review study identified three prominent explanations for civil war: greed-based, grievance-based, and opportunity-based.
+A 2017 review study identified three prominent explanations for civil war: greed-based, grievance-based, and opportunity-based, citing Fearon and Laitin's 2003 article as the most influential.